DealFinders™, also known as “bird dogs,” are people you can pay to find real estate deals for you.

 In the last 4 months, my own DealFinders™ have submitted over 4000 properties to me personally in Indianapolis!

-The key to success was a combination of finding the right person and using the right payment structure.
+The key to success was a combination of recruiting the right person, using the right payment structure, and finding the right real estate investor software.

 Here are three main payment structures we recommend for DealFinders™, along with who should use each of them: